Biden's German Shepherd has aggressive incident and is sent back to Delaware - KTVZ

 Playtime with Major was the culprit of Joe Biden’s November foot injury, which resulted in hairline fractures and the wearing of a corrective boot.

+Psaki at Tuesday’s press briefing said the trip to Delaware by the family dogs was “previously planned already,” and that they were being cared for there by “family friends.”
+Psaki did not say when exactly the dogs might return to the White House, only that it will be “soon.”

-A person familiar with the dogs’ schedule confirms to CNN they are in Delaware, but noted they have been known to stay there with minders when the first lady is out of town.
-Biden departed Monday afternoon for a two-day trip to Washington and California to visit military bases.
+The first lady departed Monday afternoon for a two-day trip to Washington and California to visit military bases and is expected to return to the White House on Wednesday.

 Comments

-Note: This story has been updated with details from the White House.